poor-cat/network-clients/README.md

 # network-clients

-Simple networks cients in python, works on sockets :)
+Simple network cients in python, works on sockets :)